weserv/docs/docs/format.md

 ## Default image <Parameter text="&default="/>

-If there is a problem loading an image, then a error is shown.
+If there is a problem loading an image, then an error is shown.
 However, there might be a need where instead of giving a broken image to the user, you want a default image to be delivered.

 More info: [Issue #37 - Return default image if the image's URL not found](https://github.com/weserv/images/issues/37).